NanoComp/meep/doc/docs/FAQ.md

 ### Why doesn't the continuous-wave (CW) source produce an exact single-frequency response?

-The [ContinuousSource](Python_User_Interface.md#continuoussource) does not produce an exact single frequency response due to its [finite turn-on time](https://github.com/NanoComp/meep/blob/master/src/sources.cpp#L104-L122) which is described by a hyperbolic tangent function.
-If you Fourier transform the response, the finite turn-on time will produce additional frequency components.
+The [ContinuousSource](Python_User_Interface.md#continuoussource) does not produce an exact single-frequency response due to its [finite turn-on time](https://github.com/NanoComp/meep/blob/master/src/sources.cpp#L104-L122) which is described by a hyperbolic-tangent function.
 In the asymptotic limit, the resulting fields are the single-frequency response; it's just that if you Fourier transform the response over the *entire* simulation you will see a finite bandwidth due to the turn-on.

-If the `width` is 0 (the default) then the source turns on sharply.
+If the `width` is 0 (the default) then the source turns on sharply which creates high-frequency transient effects.
 Otherwise, the source turns on with a shape of (1 + tanh(t/`width` - `slowness`))/2.
 That is, the `width` parameter controls the width of the turn-on.
 The `slowness` parameter controls how far into the exponential tail of the tanh function the source turns on.
 The default `slowness` of 3.0 means that the source turns on at (1 + tanh(-3))/2 = 0.00247 of its maximum amplitude.
 A larger value for `slowness` means that the source turns on even more gradually at the beginning (i.e., farther in the exponential tail).
 The effect of varying the two parameters `width` and `slowness` independently in the turn-on function is shown below.

 <center>
 ![](images/cwsrc_turnon.png)